How will we use the information about you

-Imperial College London is the sponsor for this research database and will act as the data controller.
+Imperial College London is the sponsor of this research database and acts as the data controller.
 This means that we are responsible for looking after your information and using it properly.
 Imperial College London will keep your personal data for 20 years after the study has completed in relation to primary research data.

-We will need to use your information for our research programme which consists of many studies focussing on how our environment affects our health.
-Our research includes study of the impact of waste management, air pollution and climate change on health.
+We will need to use your information for our research programme which consists of many studies focusing on how our environment affects our health.
+Our research includes studies of the impact of waste management, air pollution and climate change on health.

 We obtain your information from national data providers after providing assurance that your information will be stored safely and legally.
-We must justify a good reason for using your information which will benefit health and care.
-All the information we hold about you are controlled by legally binding data sharing contracts between the data providers and Imperial College.
+We must justify a valid reason for using your information which will benefit health and care.
+All the information we hold about you is controlled by legally binding data sharing contracts between the data providers and Imperial College.